Plinko Calculator & Simulator: Odds & Multiplier Probability

 In an 8-row game, there are only 256 possible paths for the ball.

-• Frequency: Statistically, you will hit the max multiplier once every 256 drops.
+• Frequency: Statistically, you will hit one specific edge slot once every 256 drops; either edge once every 128 drops.

 • Strategy: This is best for players who want consistent gameplay and smaller, more frequent wins.